-The Earliest ResidentsAbout 12,000 years ago vast continental glaciers were in retreat, leaving behind rounded hills and marshy meadows.
+The Earliest ResidentsOver 13,000 years ago, vast continental glaciers were in retreat leaving behind rounded hills and marshy meadows.
 There were no dense forests yet.
 Elk, bison, wolves and mastodons roamed the land, and humans roamed with them.

-In 1977 a farmer digging a pond just outside Olympic National Park unearthed remains of a mastodon, a huge elephant-like mammal that grazed Ice Age grasslands.
-Embedded in one of the mastodon's ribs was a broken piece of antler or bone resembling a spear point.
-The spear point, and other signs of human occupation, are the earliest evidence of human presence in this region, and proof that residents 12,000 years ago were hunters.
+In 1977, a farmer digging a pond just outside Olympic National Park unearthed remains of a mastodon, a huge elephant-like mammal that grazed Ice Age grasslands.
+Embedded in one of the mastodon's ribs was a broken piece

 By about 3,000 years ago, as the human population increased, early inhabitants shifted their focus to lowland rivers and lakes.
 Fishing, hunting sea mammals and gathering shellfish formed the foundation of rich and complex maritime cultures for which the Pacific Northwest is known.
-The forests also provided essentials like food, fibers, medicine and shelter.
-Crafted from graceful western redcedar trunks were longhouses to protect families from the relentless rain, canoes to hunt seals and whales, baskets, clothing, tools, and bentwood boxes for cooking and storage.
+The forests also provided essentials such as food, fibers, medicine and shelter.
+Longhouses were crafted from graceful western red cedar trunks to protect families from the relentless rain, canoes to hunt seals and whales, baskets, clothing, tools and bentwood boxes for cooking and storage.
 Archaeological sites, like ones on the Hoko River and at Ozette, contained thousands of wood, shell and bone artifacts that helped modern tribes piece together more of their rich heritage.
 The skilled workmanship of the artifacts reveal the intimate connection between the artisans, the land and the sea.

 After the arrival of Europeans in the late 18th century, the lives of the area's indigenous people were forever changed.
 Exotic diseases wiped out entire villages.
 Long-standing social traditions were disrupted by new technologies and restrictions.
-EuroAmerican settlers competed for the abundant resources of the Olympic Peninsula.
-Salmon were fished from the streams, elk populations decimated, huge swaths of trees harvested from the forests.
-The land and land ownership had changed.
+Euro-American settlers competed for the abundant resources of the Olympic Peninsula.
+Salmon were fished from the streams, elk populations decimated and huge swaths of trees were harvested from the forests—the land and its ownership had changed.